 Data were analyzed using Mplus (Muthén & Muthén, 2017).
 A three-step latent profile analysis (i.e., a class analysis with continuous and categorical data) with distal outcomes was used to identify family risk profiles and to explore whether profile membership predicted parenting program engagement and effectiveness (Asparouhov & Muthen, 2013).
-Latent profile analyses are commonly used for identifying subpopulations within a population based on a certain set of variables and is a statistically sophisticated technique to identify finite subgroups that are not directly observable (Lanza & Rhoades, 2013; Ferguson, Moore, & Hull, 2020).
+Latent profile analyses are commonly used for identifying subpopulations within a population based on a certain set of variables and are a statistically sophisticated technique to identify finite subgroups that are not directly observable (Ferguson et al., 2020; Lanza & Rhoades, 2013).